gormes-EPIC/Lab-16/README.md

 A sample run output for **generation 5** is given below.
 Note, these are the correct answers if you use the provided data file `life100.txt`.
 If you let life run for a long time, it will oscillate between the last 3 patterns.
 There are actually 6 patterns as the line of three keeps switching.

 ### Deliverables
 - Your Java project with a completed `LifeModel.java` file.
-- If you use outside resources, cite them in your code.
-Add a comment explaining how you used the resource and a link.
-Consult the [MIT Code Citation Guidelines](https://integrity.mit.edu/handbook/writing-code) for examples.

 ### Sources

 This starter code was created by Kimberly Jans.
 Original solution with graphics based on work by Roger Frank from Ponderosa High School in Parker, CO

-### Rubric

-*Course Content*

-- 6 points - All required items are present.
-- 5 points - Task was completed, but supplementary materials are weak or missing.
-	- Code was uncommented.
-	- Solution is correct but is significantly difficult to read, highly inefficient, very clumsy, very difficult to extend etc. From the original Jargon File, we would refer to solutions like this as *kluge*.
-	- Project succeeded on most test cases, but failed in some edge cases.
-	- Reflection questions related to content were incorrect.
-- 4 points - Task was attempted, but is missing major components.
-	- Coding prompt was only partially completed.
-	- Project does not perform solution as described and failed multiple test cases.
-	- Some deliverables are missing.
-- 3 points - Did not attempt or student should reattempt.
-	- Inappropriate use of AI tools.